emilylh779/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 change x by (2)

-Step 5: We want a goal for our character to reach after jumping on the series of logs, so we need to create a item / place for our character tio reach.
+Step 5: We want a goal for our character to reach after jumping on the series of logs, so we need to create a item / place for our character to reach.
 You can create your own area / object for your character to reach or follow these instructions to make a lillypad.

+1.First make a new sprite, and go into the edit/draw window 2.Draw a circle in a green colour, making sure the colour is filled in on the circle.
+3.Cut a triangle out of the Circle, to make a lillypad 4.Name your sprite 'LillyPad'

+Now we have designed our goal, lets add some programming to finish the game.

+1. Add this script to your main / controlled character:

+when flag clicked
+forever
+if <touching [LillyPad v]
+Say[Yay I made it!]
+wait(1) secs
+stop[all v]